 However, engaging your children in your family finances supports three things:

 Open communication is a big part of setting up your family for future success.
 Begin with low-pressure conversations and communicate early and often.

-Here are some tips for getting started:
+Here are some tips for getting started.

-If a financial professional is already helping you manage your financial plan, they can be a great resource to help start — or elevate – family conversations, especially if you or your children are hesitant to bring up money.
+A financial professional can help you manage your financial plan and can be a great resource to help start — or elevate – family conversations, especially if you or your children are hesitant to bring up money.

 Learn about our approach to financial planning.